moefrumkin/raspi-os/README.md

 ## Kernel

 ### Privilege and Exception Levels
 ARM, as a modern architecture, provides a hardware mechanism for managing the privileges of programs by providing 4 exception levels, `EL3`-`EL0`, with the higher number indicating increased privilege.
 Typically, kernels run in `EL1` while user-facing software runs in `EL0`.
 When our program is loaded it starts in `EL2`.
-The only way that exception levels change is through hardware exceptions and exception returns.
-When a hardware exception occurs, the execution transfers to the vector table functions in the next higher exception level.
-From a higher level it is possible to return to a lower level using the exception return instruction (`eret`).
+For our purposes, we should enter `EL1`, especially for the purposes of configuring the memory management unit.

+As the ARM documentation explains:
+> The current level of privilege can only change when the processor takes or returns from an exception.
+Therefore,  these privilege levels are referred to as Exception levels in the Arm architecture.

+This unfortunate naming scheme results in a mechanism for chaning exception levels that seems rather hacky.
+An exception is "simulated" by populating the Saved Program Status Register (`spsr_el2`), and the Hypervisor Control Register (`hcr_el2`) with the values they would have on an actual exception and then pointing the Exception Link Register (`elr_el2`) to the target start of execution in `EL1`.
+Once this is done, we can "return" to `EL1` using the exception return (`eret`) instruction.
+Optionally, other registers can be populated with values to allow `EL1` programs to access certain processor features such as the FPU.
+This feels a little less hacky, however, if we think of the exception link register and exception return as analogs of the link register (`lr`) and return ('ret') instruction and a change in exception level as another type of branch.

 Further documentation can be found on the [ARM Website](https://developer.arm.com/documentation/102412/0102/Privilege-and-Exception-levels).

-Before further initialization for `EL1` and `EL0` we must switch from `EL2` to `EL1`.
-In order to do this, an exception must be simulated from the `EL1` entry function.
-As a note, before switching to `EL1`, certain permissions should be given from `EL2`, such as the ability to use MMIO and the FPU.
-Once in `EL1`, we can initialize the memory translation tables.

 ## MMU
 ARMS offers documentation for its MMU on [its website](https://documentation-service.arm.com/static/5efa1d23dbdee951c1ccdec5?token=).